MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 ### Operating system (OS) disks

-For OS disks, consider the following factors:
+For operating system (OS) disks, consider the following factors:

-- Each virtual machine (VM) in Azure requires a disk for its OS.
+- **Ephemeral disks for OS**.
+Each virtual machine (VM) in Azure requires a disk for its OS.
 Because Kubernetes nodes are ephemeral, AKS defaults to using ephemeral OS disks on supported VM sizes.
 For more information about ephemeral OS disks, see [Ephemeral OS](/azure/aks/cluster-configuration#ephemeral-os).

-- If your workload requires them, you can instead use regular managed disks for the nodes in your AKS cluster.
+- **Managed disks for OS**.
+If your workload requires them, you can instead use regular managed disks for the nodes in your AKS cluster.
 Doing so supports workloads that require persistent data on the OS drive.
 For more information about options for persistent storage, see [Storage options for applications in Azure Kubernetes Service (AKS)](/azure/aks/concepts-storage).

-- If you select a managed disk as the OS disk, ensure that it's sized appropriately to support the requirements of the OS, the Kubernetes system, and your workload.
+- **Sizing managed disks**.
+If you select a managed disk as the OS disk, ensure that it's sized appropriately to support the requirements of the OS, the Kubernetes system, and your workload.
 For more information about options and differences, see [Azure managed disk types](/azure/virtual-machines/disks-types).

 ### Application data